 The boats and ferries normally enter the southern harbour in Örö, which is closer to the house.
 However, when transporting heavy cargo or during the winter season, the ferry might go to the northern harbour.
 It’s a bit longer walk (about 2km) to the house.
 You can ask the ferry personnel which harbour they are going to.

 We have a small carriage in the southern harbour (marked “Öres”) that you can use to carry your luggage.
+We also have three old-school bicycles on the island.
 If going to the northern harbour, there are usually construction workers and personnel unloading stuff from the ferry – you may kindly ask if they can give a ride to your luggage, and perhaps your self too.

 Information about getting the keys will be provided by email.

-Upon arrival and leaving the island, please let the service guys know.
-The service staff lives in the red and green barracks close to the house.
+Upon arrival and leaving the island, at least in the winter months, please let the service guys know.
+The service staff lives in the red and green barracks close to the first large crossroads.
 Knocking on the door and saying hi will suffice.

 The residency is entirely self serviced.
 The residents are expected to clean the apartment and do their laundry.